Cell Phones and Children Part 2

 3) Tool not a toy.
 Mom and Dad's phones are not toys or entertainment devices for the kids.
 Our kids have never used our phones as a toy.
 We occasionally use the phone together by looking at photos, enjoying a facetime call or instructional video.
 This sends the message from the beginning that these devices are tools not toys to fill up space in our minds and waiting times.

 4) The phone stays at home.
 Right now our goal is to help him create healthy habits at home with a phone before he enters a public setting.
 We have stood firm in not allowing it on vacations or family outings. we want him to see that phones need to take a backseat to real relationships and to reality in general.
 This also means parents are important role models in putting our phones down as well.
+5) Home-base is at the family desk.
+When he's not using it, the phone is kept on the desk.
+This lets us know where it is but also helps him practice good care (aka reducing the chances of it becoming lost or mistreated by a younger sibling).
+Its also at home base during homework and family times like dinner.

 6) It stays out of bedrooms and pockets.
 If its carried in a pocket it will "accidently" walk out of the house or in his bedroom with him.
 Keeping it out of the bedroom also provides accountability and lets us know when and how he is using the phone.